 - changes in the surface of the land in a way that allows ponding of water over an access chamber in Urban Utilities’ network; and

 - reduction or elimination of customer impacts caused by sewer overflows from Urban Utilities’ network.

 (b) DURATION of the Selective Inspection Program as the 6 month period commencing on 1st December 2018 with the expiry date of 31st May 2019.

 (c) OBJECTIVE CRITERIA for selecting the places to be entered and inspected by Water Connection Officers under the Selective Inspection Program include properties in the catchment areas where:

-- Repeated sewer overflows are occurring during wet weather from Queensland Urban Utilities’ network in location(s) where the customer or environmental impact has been assessed as high; or
+- Repeated sewer overflows are occurring during wet weather from Urban Utilities’ network in location(s) where the customer or environmental impact has been assessed as high; or

 - A sewage pumping station or treatment plant is repeatedly experiencing significantly higher than normal wet weather inflows when compared to other similar sites in similar sized wet weather events.